sanjeevkhemani/Machine_Learning/Deep_Learning/README.md

 1. ABSTRACT

-In this project we deep structured learning which is part of a broader family of machine learning methods based on artificial neural networks with representation learning.
+In this project we performed deep structured learning which is part of a broader family of machine learning methods based on artificial neural networks with representation learning.
 Deep-learning architectures such as deep neural networks, and convolutional neural networks have been applied to several applications.
 Transfer learning is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
 We utilized fundus images in IDRiD were captured by a retinal specialist at an Eye Clinic located in Nanded, Maharashtra, India.
 From the thousands of examinations available, we have extracted 516 images to form our dataset.
 Experts verified that all images are of adequate quality, clinically relevant, that no image is duplicated and that a reasonable mixture of disease stratification representative of diabetic retinopathy (DR) is present.
 The implementation of the aforementioned was done in the programming language MATLAB.

 2. DATA PREPARATİON AND LABELING